bed bug

 Target Insect Type

 Understand which pests you’re targeting.
 If your primary concern is spiders and crickets, a bug zapper might not be your best bet.
-Instead, use bug lights in combination with effective pest control solutions tailored to those pests.
+Instead, use bug lights in conjunction with effective pest control solutions specifically designed for those pests.

 Safety Concerns